 Colonial Williamsburg is the world’s largest living history museum.
-Over 300 acres feature more than 40 historic sites and trades, four historic taverns, and two world-class art museums.
-With so much to see, a little planning will help you make the best of your trip.
-The video below is the best place to start.
+Our 301 acres feature iconic sites, working tradespeople, historic taverns, and two world-class art museums.
+We've adjusted our experience to adhere to limited capacity and social distancing guidelines, continuing to bring you America's enduring story in new creative ways.
+For more about our mask requirements and cleanliness standards click here or watch the video below.
 For answers to specific questions, use the icons below to navigate to information on the page.

 General Information and Hours